Why Mold Forms Behind Toilets

 • Odors persist even after ventilation improvements

-If moisture problems continue to escalate, guidance provided in how to fix persistent bathroom moisture problems can help determine when professional assistance becomes necessary.
+If moisture problems continue to escalate, the guidance in how to fix persistent bathroom moisture problems can help you decide when the issue has moved beyond routine bathroom moisture control.

 Frequently Asked Questions About Mold Behind Toilets